thejud/text-processing-cookbook/README.md

 ## Overview

-I often find myelf processing text files on the linux command line: things like, logfiles, data files, command output, etc...
+In my daily work, I often have a need to quickly analyze textual data from logfiles, APIs and console commands.
+I need to answer questions like how many events occurred, how frequently they occurred, and/or how they relate to other events over a period of time.

 Many of my data processing tasks follow this pattern:

 * FILTER the input, selecting a set of lines that I want
 * EXTRACT/TRANSFORM the selected lines into a more useful format
-* AGGREGATE the data
+* AGGREGATE the data to summarize

 Due to the power and flexibility of linux pipes, I can quickly assemble a set of commands that are very effective on small to medium sized datasets (able to